 A typical pitfall that we all face is that we buy a humidor or cooler in the early stages of our collection.
 As such, we often underestimate just how many cigars we end up owning!

-This can be very frustrating as we investment in a storage solution but end up with far too little space.
+This can be very frustrating as we invest in a storage solution but end up with far too little space.
 Consequently, we’re obliged to upgrade our cigar storage, which adds yet another cost.

 Try to plan ahead if you can and buy a humidor or cooler that’s larger than your intended collection.
 Although the initial cost is higher, it avoids spending more further down the line.